RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Native Title extinguished
         - before 1975, by the Crown through legislation clear and plain intention to extinguish native title
         - grant of land to a third party inconsistent with a right to enjoy native title
-          - grant of freehold title on which the claimant’s house is located
+          - grant of freehold title on which the claimant's house is located
         - laws by which the Crown acquires full beneficial ownership of land previously subject to native title
-        - no persisting First Nations laws and customs on the claimed land because native title has been ‘washed away’ by colonization
+        - no persisting First Nations laws and customs on the claimed land because native title has been 'washed away' by colonization
         - fail to establish the required continuity of connection between the laws and customs at the time of sovereignty and the present day.
   - Developments since Mabo
     - Native Title Act 1993